Elden Ring: The Quest that Made Me Uncomfortable

 “It’s the sunbeams, the wind rolling over grass and the idle chit chat with friends [are] the gems of life.”

 The moment where Seto chased Crow to get his locket back is special and left a huge impression on me.
 It made realized how we must not forget during our journey in life to enjoy the present moments.
 That is called living.
-However, the game also wanted to make another important point: Crow is a robot.
+The game also wanted to make another important point: Crow is a robot.
 Even if we find happiness in the substitution of artificial life, including digital ones–it does not replace real-life human interaction.
 Thus, it’s the silver hair girl that can offer Seto a real authentic relationship even if it involves conflict and misunderstanding between both people.
 Lastly, Sai, one of the main supporting characters, helped me understand that words may not always be the best form of expression, but it’s not entirely useless.
 Words fill in the part where visual cue fails to communicate simple things such as Seto wanting Ren, the silver hair girl, to be his companion.
 He wants his memories to live on by sharing them with someone.

 Overall, the game provided a philosophical explanation for the continuation of existence, despite the dark side of humanity where most people would want to withdraw and disconnect from all forms of human interaction.
 The world would be a pretty lonely place when we only answer to ourselves.
 I thought the game successfully illustrated these points through gameplay and atmosphere.
 If you haven’t played this game already, check it out.
 And if you have played it, let me know what you think.
 I’d love to hear them.